 Other staff have published academically in a range of international journals and edited volumes.
 Alumni include one of only three black female filmmakers to have directed a feature film that has received a nationwide release in the UK, a cinematographer working on TV shows such as League of Gentlemen and Cold Feet, and an independent filmmaker who has directed numerous television advertisements while also developing his own web drama series.

-Recent graduates have moved into masters degrees at Goldsmiths and at Film School in the USA, and gained positions at a range of media companies, including youTube.
+Recent graduates have moved onto masters degrees at Goldsmiths and at Film School in the USA, and gained positions at a range of media companies, including Youtube.

 You will be assessed through a variety of coursework and in-class assignments.

 For Film and Television Production, these include film projects and reflection of these projects.
 They will also include summaries, presentations, textual analysis, essays, screenplays, and a final year dissertation.